ArtemPurtoian/Flask_API_testing/README.md

 # Flask API testing

 This project demonstrates how to test a simple Flask API using the Pytest framework.
-The Flask API includes endpoints for creating and retrieving user information.
+The Flask API includes endpoints for creating, retrieving, changing and deleting user information.
 ---
 ## Prerequisites